What to Bring

 - Fishing License

-Fishing licenses are NOT included on any of our guided fly fishing trips.
+Fishing licenses and gratuities are NOT included on any of our guided fly fishing trips.
 You can purchase your license online and print it out by following the link below.
-You MUST have a printed copy of your Montana fishing license on your person while fishing in Montana.
+You MUST have a printed and signed copy of your Montana fishing license on your person while fishing in Montana.

 - Cool, long sleeve shirt